 How Can I Get Rid of Fleas?

-Since the immature stages of fleas are very cryptic by nature, the first thing the homeowner should do is contact their pest management professional (PMP) for assistance.
+Since the immature stages of fleas are very cryptic by nature, the first thing a Connecticut homeowner should do is contact Millette Pest Control for assistance.
 Simply using over-the-counter products for controlling fleas will likely not resolve the root causes of the infestation.

-Millette Pest Control is here for you.
-We will conduct an inspection and locate areas where the immature stages of the flea population are residing as well as the adults.
-After completing the inspection, the next step is preparing a flea management plan and your preparation for the application.
+We will conduct a thorough inspection and locate areas where the immature stages of the flea population are residing.
+After completing the inspection, the next step is preparing a flea management plan.